 The Company must receive a copy of the dated invoice reflecting the qualified installation work performed.
 Applications will be reviewed and processed accordingly by the rebate operations team and checks issued within six to eight weeks.
 The Company will issue the rebate directly to the customer, or the alternate rebate recipient if designated on the rebate application form.

-Participating trade partner companies must have a technician on staff that is currently certified in one of the following: BPI Analyst, Envelope or Residential Whole House Air Leakage Control Installer or Crew Chief.
+Participating trade partner companies must have a technician on staff that is currently certified in one of the following: BPI Analyst, Envelope or Residential Building Envelope Whole House Air Leakage Control Installer, Air Leakage Control Installer or Crew Chief.
 A technician’s certification may not be used by another trade partner company to meet the program requirements.
 All registered contractor companies must also be listed on the Company’s trade partner website.
 These contractors have agreed to the terms of the Company’s trade partner agreement and meet the requirements related to quality installation practices per BPI.

 Starting in 2019, the Company will offer a prescriptive rebate for cellular shades.
 A prescriptive rebate application will be developed and be available on the Company’s website.